Improving diabetes foot care through innovative wearables

 This integration of telehealth in diabetes care, particularly concerning the diabetic foot, is vital.
 With this emerging and innovative technology, research at the UM aims not only to elevate the quality of patient care but also to revolutionise the management of a condition that necessitates consistent attention and vigilance.

-The AFTDA project is composed of the following members: Owen Falzon, Mark Borg from the Centre for Biomedical Cybernetics; Stephen Mizzi, Tiziana Mifsud, Robert Farrugia from the Department of Podiatry; and Josef Bajada from the Faculty of ICT.
+The AFTDA project is composed of the following members: Owen Falzon, Mark Borg from the Centre for Biomedical Cybernetics; Stephen Mizzi, Tiziana Mifsud, Robert Farrugia from the Faculty of Health Sciences; and Josef Bajada from the Faculty of ICT.

 The AFTDA project (Analysis of Foot Temperature Data) is funded by the Malta Council for Science & Technology (MCST), for and on behalf of the Foundation for Science and Technology through the Fusion: R&I Technology Development Programme.